bengarrett/dupers/docs/README.md

 #### Dupe check multiple locations

-Run a check of the files in Downloads on collections of textfiles and images.
+Run a check of the files in Downloads on collections of text files and images.

 ```sh
 # Windows